Know the Laws: Virginia

 You may also be able to reapply for a protective order if a new incident of domestic violence occurs after you are denied the order.

 It is a good idea to write down the name of the responding officer(s) and their badge number in case you want to follow up on your case.
-You should also make sure the police or sheriff write a report on the incident even if the abuser is not arrested --- this is required under Virginia law.** The report could be valuable documentation if you try to modify or extend your order.
+You should also make sure the police or sheriff write a report on the incident even if the abuser is not arrested.
+The report could be valuable documentation if you try to modify or extend your order.

 Only a judge can modify a protective order.
 If you or the abuser wish to change the terms of the order, a motion to modify can be filed.
 If you wish to cancel the order, a motion to dismiss can be filed.
 The court may be less willing to offer you its protection in the future if you have an order dismissed (canceled).